TechBlendSolutionsWorkspace/loyalsafartest/replit.md

-# LuxeJewels - Modern High-End Jewellery E-Commerce Platform
+# RideBook - Professional Ride Booking Platform

 ## Overview

-This is a completely rebuilt modern, high-end jewellery e-commerce platform called "LuxeJewels" built with React, TypeScript, and PostgreSQL.
-Following the rewrite instructions, all previous code was scrapped and replaced with a luxury jewelry shopping experience featuring elegant gold/black/white design aesthetic, comprehensive product catalog, secure authentication, shopping cart functionality, and admin management system.
+RideBook is a comprehensive ride-booking driver application built with Laravel/PHP, featuring role-based authentication for drivers, passengers, and administrators.
+The platform provides real-time ride matching, GPS tracking, earnings management, and secure payment processing.
+Built using Laravel framework with Bootstrap 4.4.1, jQuery 3.4.1, and modern web technologies for a responsive, mobile-first experience.

 ## User Preferences